A Session Type System for Asynchronous Unreliable Broadcast Communication: Asynchronous Unreliable Broadcast Session Calculus

 \subsubsection{Operational Semantics for Broadcast and Gather Operations}

 Figure~\ref{fig:reduction-relation} defines the reduction semantics for the broadcast and gather operations.
 Rule \Connect establishes a session between a request network node and several accept network nodes.
 It is a broadcast (one-to-many) communication between the request network node and an arbitrary (possibly empty) set of accepting network nodes described by $I$.
-Unreliability is then achieved using reduction rule \RPar.
+Unreliability is achieved because set $I$ is chosen arbitrarily from a set of parallel nodes and then using the reduction rule \RPar to close the reduction of the entire network.
 The interaction creates a fresh session $s$ with a unique $\aggr s$-endpoint in the request side and a shared $s$-endpoint on the accept sides.
 A corresponding session buffer term is created in all connected network nodes.

 There are two kind of session communication distinguished by the interaction between the $\aggr s$-endpoint and $s$-endpoint: broadcast communication; and unicast communication.
-Rule \Broadcast defines the asynchronous broadcasting semantics; the $\aggr s$-endpoint broadcasts message $e$, with the message being enqueued to the buffers of the $s$-endpoint, thus modelling asynchrony.
-The crucial condition for a broadcast interaction is that all participating nodes are synchronised, in the same session state $c$.
+Rule \Broadcast defines the asynchronous broadcasting semantics; the $\aggr s$-endpoint broadcasts evaluated message $e'$, with the message being enqueued to the buffers of the $s$-endpoint, thus modelling asynchrony.
+The crucial condition for a broadcast interaction is that all participating nodes are synchronised in the same session state $c$.
 After the interaction all participating nodes update their state to $c+1$.
-Due to reduction rule \RPar, unreliability is modelled by the fact that set $I$ is chosen arbitrarily, possibly being empty, even if there is a node for communication available.
+Unreliability is modelled by the fact that the, possibly empty, set $I$ is chosen arbitrarily from a set of parallel nodes, and then using reduction rule \RPar to close the reduction for the entire network.